-Erasmus grants are available for students who undertake either a period of study or a period of work abroad in Europe.
-The period abroad must be a minimum of three months and a maximum of an academic year (for study) or 12 months (for work).
+Erasmus+ grants are available for students who undertake either a period of study or a period of work abroad in Europe.
+The period abroad must be a minimum of two months for work and three months for study and a maximum of an academic year (for study) or 12 months (for work).
 For unpaid work placements this can be 30 weeks.
 A student may have multiple mobilities to different host institutions in the same or different countries, as follows:

 • One study and one work placement period in the same or different years or